lim-james/ip/docs/README.md

 ## 💾 Saving and Loading

-- Tasks are saved automatically after every change into a local file.
+- Tasks are saved automatically after every command.
 - When Dwight starts, it loads the existing tasks from storage.
-- If the save file is missing or corrupted, Dwight starts with an empty list.
+- If the save file is missing or corrupted, Dwight skips that line.

 ---